pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 3. Customize a configuration file with your AKS details and use the command-line tools, kubectl and Helm, to install and then deploy Pega Platform onto your AKS cluster - [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes).

-4. Configure your network connections in the DNS management zone of your choice so you can log in to Pega Platform - [Logging in to Pega Platform](#logging-in-to-pega-platform).
+4. Configure your network connections in the DNS management zone of your choice so you can log in to Pega Platform - [Logging in to Pega Platform – 10 minutes](#logging-in-to-pega-platform--10-minutes).

 To understand how Pega maps Kubernetes objects with Pega applications and services, see [Understanding the Pega deployment architecture](https://community.pega.com/knowledgebase/articles/client-managed-cloud/cloud/understanding-pega-deployment-architecture).